qxf2/qxf2-page-object-model/Readme.md

    > For Firefox: https://developer.mozilla.org/en-US/docs/Mozilla/QA/Marionette/WebDriver

-f) [ADVANCED and OPTIONAL] Update 'remote_credentials' if you want to run on BrowserStack/Sauce Labs
+f) [ADVANCED and OPTIONAL] Update 'conf/remote_credentials.py' if you want to run on BrowserStack/Sauce Labs

-g) [ADVANCED and OPTIONAL] In case you have TestRail Integration update the testrail.conf with proper case ids.
-Also update the testrail.env with url,user,password.
+g) [ADVANCED and OPTIONAL] In case you have TestRail Integration update the 'conf/testrail.conf' with proper case ids.
+Also update the 'conf/testrail.env' with url,user,password.

 __If your setup goes well__, you should be to run a simple test with this command: